SAP-samples/teched2024-DA181/exercises/ex7/README.md

 ## Summary

-You've now successfully have a full stack application with SAP HANA Cloud as database and Cloud Application Programming Model ( CAP ) with Fiori representation.
+You now have successfully built a full stack application with SAP HANA Cloud as database and Cloud Application Programming Model ( CAP ) with Fiori representation.